Rice football was within one score in the fourth quarter but couldn’t keep pace with Louisiana Tech, falling on the road in Week 11.

 2. Quarterback play

 Rice has been dealt a rough hand when it comes to the health of their quarterbacks this season.
-Sean Stankavage, Evan Marshman and Wiley Green have all seen meaningful snaps.
+Shawn Stankavage, Evan Marshman and Wiley Green have all seen meaningful snaps.
 Marshman is out for the season with a hand injury leaving Stankavage, Green and Jackson Tyner the remaining options at quarterback.

 Stankavage overcame what was initially diagnosed as a season-ending injury to return to the field against Louisiana Tech.
 Some rust from the month away from the field was expected, what wasn’t expected was a steady dose of Parker Towns.
 The scout team quarterback for much of the year, Towns was involved on several apparent read-option plays, completing one pass for 10 yards.